Entanglement entropy of electromagnetic edge modes

 Details of this reduction will be presented in a companion article \cite{Donnelly:2015hxa}, which will generalize the results of this article to curved spacetimes of the general form $^{(2)} \mathcal{B}\, \times\,^{(D-2)}\!\mathcal{F}$.

 The nontrivial curvature coupling comes from the tower of vector fields.
-We can calculate this coupling using on-shell duality between massive vector and scalar fields, whose partition functions agree up to a factor $m^{\chi(\B)}$ coming from the different number of zero modes.
+We can calculate this coupling using on-shell duality between massive vector and scalar fields, whose partition functions agree up to a factor proportional to $m^{\chi(\B)}$ coming from the different number of zero modes.
 To apply this result to flat spacetime, we take the limit of a disk ($\chi = 1$) with radius $r \to \infty$.
 Any extra contributions coming from the boundary at infinity are proportional to $\beta$ and therefore do not affect the geometric entropy \eqref{conical}.
-We define the contact term as the product of these extra factors for all $m$
+We define the contact term as the product of these extra factors for all modes of $\mathcal{T}$: